-These two substances are not required to successfully create ecoprinted papers, however, they tend to darken and strengthen some prints.
-Here is a super easy recipe for making your own iron or copper modifier or mordant.
+These two substances are not required to successfully create ecoprint papers, however, they tend to darken and strengthen some prints.
+Here is a super easy recipe for making your own copper or iron modifier aka rust water.

 Mordant the Paper and Soak the Plant Materials

 The night before you want to ecoprint, soak your sheets of paper in an alum/water solution.
 (Some dyers use them right away)

 How much alum you use depends on how much paper you wish to mordant.
 I soaked 10 – 8 1/2″ x 11″ pieces of paper in water mixed with 1 Tablespoon of Alum.

 That is probably more than the recommended amount but I didn’t feel like weighing each sheet of paper lol.

 First, dissolve the alum powder in some very hot water and then mix that with enough water to almost fill the cookie sheet.

 Next, you will place the paper in the water, one sheet at a time, making sure the paper is covered with water on both sides.

 Some eco printers use their papers right away but I prefer to let mine soak for a few hours.

 Note: I folded my paper after soaking but you can also fold it when dry.